MarquisdeGeek/FluidPi/README.md

 It uses SF2 soundfont files to generate the noises, and is controlled by a USB MIDI controller.

-It uses a web server in bash (really!) to control the sounds remote, so it can be run headless.
+It uses a web server in bash (really!) to control the sounds remotely, so it can be run headless.

 ## Installation
 There are several moving parts here: